julia-tong/Maltris/docs/final.md

 ## Approaches

+Our baseline that we're comparing our AI to is simply generating a random orientation and placement for the incoming piece.
+Some advantages of this approach is that it takes less time and calculations to generate the next action.
+However, there are many disadvantages because it results in poor decisions (it doesn't really know how to make a "good" decision in this case) and it doesn't improve over time.
+Ultimately, it is not sufficient to complete our goal.

-The main algorithm we're using for reinforcement learning is Q-Learning.
+Our approach for our AI is to use Q-Learning.
 Our implementation of updating the q-table is similar to the implementation used in assignment 2, where tau represents the state to update, S represents the states, A represents the actions for state S, R represents the rewards for actions A, and T represents the terminating state.
 Our agent selects an action that is optimal for each state.
 Then evaluates the board to retrieve the reward and observes the new state.
 This will result in the highest long-term reward.
 In our case, the more lines our AI is able to clear, the higher the reward will be.

     def update_q_table(self, tau, S, A, R, T): curr_s, curr_a, curr_r = magic(S.popleft()), A.popleft(), R.popleft()